Roots and horizons - A company history

 Written by Chief Executive, Tim Henshall.

 Initially not that excited at the prospect of the trip, I was an instant Africa convert at the sight of my first lion.
-Mandy had long had a real passion for animals, gained from having an older brother, who was a huge wildlife enthusiast.
+My then wife had long had a real passion for animals, gained from having an older brother, who was a huge wildlife enthusiast.
 So the trip resulted in us committing to visit Africa every year, which has happened, right up to this day.

 Kenya was soon followed by trips to the likes of Zimbabwe, Botswana, South Africa and Namibia, but in 2005, everything was to change.
 Holidaying in Zambia, we met lodge owner, Anke Cowan and then Sandie Robinson.
 Anke had suggested that I should try to combine all my passions – marketing, Africa, wildlife and photography.
 But how might that come about?
 And then days later, I met Sandie Robinson, who declared over dinner, “I’ve bought Pioneer Lodge and don’t really know how on earth to market it”.